laur89/docker-borg-mysql-backup/README.md

 ### restore.sh

 `restore` script should be executed directly with docker in interactive mode.
-Script will restore db from the restored dump, if respective param is provided.
-All data will be extracted into `/backup/restored-{archive_name}`
+All data will be extracted into `/backup/restored-{archive_name}`.

+Note none of the data is
+copied/moved automatically - user is expected to carry this operation out on their own.
+Only db will be restored from a dump, given the option is provided to the script.

     usage: restore [-h] [-d] [-c CONTAINERS] [-r] [-l] [-N BORG_LOCAL_REPO_NAME] -a ARCHIVE_NAME